-9, 1751, ibid., 3; acknowledgment of debt by Luis Foissi, December 9, 1715, ibid., 3.
+2 Agreement between Juan Chapuis and Luis Foissi, Fuerte Cavagnol, December 9, 1751, ibid., 3; acknowledgment of debt by Luis Foissi, December 9, 1715, ibid., 3.
 Among the papers found in the possession of Chapuis and Feuilli at Santa Fé were two which throw further light on their operations.
-One was a letter Sanar re were two which throw further light on their operations.
 One was a letter signed by Languemin to an unnamed person, requesting him to aid Chapuis in recovering a slave sold by the former to the latter, and saying, "I have delivered thirty pounds of merchandise to the said Chapuis to give to the savages.
 I will give more if necessary.
-I would have gone myself to - if the Truteaus had not gone up."
-Another was a letter by Foissi (Feuilli) to Señor Moreau to come and report what was happening in the district, ibid., 4. ^{} Feuilli stated that it was four and a half months from the time of leaving the Kapasa to that of arriving at Perce.
+I would have gone myself to -- if the Truteaus had not gone up."
+Another was a letter by Foissi (Feuilli) to Señor Moreau to come and report what was happening in the district, ibid., 4.

+2 Feuilli stated that it was four and a half months from the time of leaving the Kansas to that of arriving at Pecos, ibid., 14.